 Can mayonnaise go bad?
 Yes, it can, that is, the jar has a label indicating by when the condiment should be used.
 After this date, your mayonnaise will go bad, even if you store it in the fridge.
 The contents or ingredients of mayonnaise include egg yolks, lemon juice or vinegar, and oil.

-With the exception of the egg component, the rest of the ingredients can lest for more than a year, provided the jar stays sealed.
+With the exception of the egg component, the rest of the ingredients can last for more than a year, provided the jar stays sealed.
 Once opened, the first component to go bad is the egg content, which ends up ruining the whole condiment.
 This usually occurs within two months of leaving an open jar of mayonnaise.

-Depending on the freshness of the ingredients used in making the mayonnaise, this condiment can still be used 2 to 3 months after the ‘best-by’ date.
+Depending on the freshness of the ingredients used in making the mayonnaise, this condiment can still be used 2 to 3 months after the? best-by? date.
 Beyond this period, it becomes useless.
 In most cases, mayonnaise is stored in a fridge, though not necessary for an unopened jar.
 Even better, you can store your mayonnaise in a pantry, in cold or low temperatures, and free from water or any possible moisture.

 How to Know Your Mayonnaise Has Gone Bad

-When your mayonnaise has been in the fridge or pantry for months without use, you may get concerned whether or not it has gone bad.
+When your mayonnaise has been in the fridge or pantry for months without use, you may get concerned about whether or not it has gone bad.
 To ascertain this, follow the steps below: